adam3smith/workshops/Presentations/citation-styles.md

 * prefix, suffix, delimiter - determine what happens between items.

 #Using the Visual Editor#
-* The core idea of the visual editor is that you do as little editing as possible
+* Core Idea: Do as little editing as possible
 * Use the "search by example" function, especially the "book chapter" item type.

 #Let's write some citation styles!!!